SF-WDI-LABS/take-home-coding-challenge-workshop/back-end/challenge-specific-rubric.md

   	- GET baseurl/talks to see all talks
   	- GET baseurl/attendees to see all attendees

-  - Bonus: include (and documente) other routes to interact with talk or attendee data
+  - Bonus: include (and document) other routes to interact with talk or attendee data.

 **Consider design and implementation alternatives and make decisions based on relevant characteristics of the problem and available tools.**